Due to the COVID-19, we will be running this programme via a series of webinars commencing 22 April.

-Although primarily aimed at actuaries, the seminar may also be of value to others who have an interest in General Insurance
+Although primarily aimed at actuaries, the webinars may also be of value to others who have an interest in General Insurance

 InsurTech headlines are often big statements, which seem impossible to many working in the sector day-to-day.
 How can actuaries implement new systems, keep the value from legacy systems, deliver BAU and not require the resources of three teams?